 The parties also have the option of attending Lawyer assisted mediation.
 The benefit of this mediation is that any agreement reached between the parties can be formalised by way of Consent Orders at the time of the mediation.

 Regardless of whether an agreement is reached the Family Dispute Resolution Practitioner will issue a certificate.
-This is a necessary requirement before you can seek assistance from the Court.
+This is a necessary requirement before a party can seek assistance from the Court.
 However, these certificates are only valid for 12 months.

-Should the parties reach an agreement, the Family Dispute Resolution Practitioner can assist in the drafting of a Parenting Plan.
+Should the parties reach an agreement, some Family Dispute Resolution Practitioners assist in the drafting of a Parenting Plan.

 What is a Consent Order?